amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-draft.rst

      Optional Elements: NONE
    </observations>

 The *filename* element contains the filename for the observation output, and may include the full path.
 Currently, all observations are written to the same file.
+See the about NOTE about specifing a file location other than the current working directory.

 The *liquid_phase* element requires that the name of the phase be specified as an attribute and at least one observaton.
 The observation element is named according to what is being observed.
 The observations elements available are as follows: